• Skip to main content

 Are you looking for a more eco-friendly and durable milk storage option?
 The ZipTop Milk Bags top our list in that category.
 They stand up straight, are super easy to close and open, and you definitely don’t have to worry about leaks.

 These are obviously more of an investment – especially if you use a lot of milk storage bags.
-But they are a fantastic option – made from premium silicone, no BPA, lead, PVC and phthalate.
+But they are a fantastic option – made from premium silicone, no BPA, lead, PVC or phthalate.
 They are single-piece construction, which means there are no by-products, like glue, holding them together.

 ZipTop also has a great storage tray designed specifically for the trays.
 You can get these (and anything else on the ZipTop website) for 15% off with the code CLARKSCONDENSED15.

-You can buy a 2-pack for $15.99 or the six pack plus freezer tray for $49.99.
+You can buy a 2-pack for $15.99 or the six-pack plus freezer tray for $49.99.
 Don’t forget to use the code CLARKSCONDENSED15.

 Dr. Brown’s Milk Storage Bags